prieto-joaquin/prieto-joaquin.github.io/_pages/about.md

 __Recent updates__

-_Job loss and earnings inequality: Distributional effects from re-employment in Chile_. __IZA workshop: Inequality in Post-Transition and Emerging Economies__, on-line, 30 October 2022.
+_Job loss and earnings inequality: Distributional effects from re-employment in Chile_. __IZA workshop: Inequality in Post-Transition and Emerging Economies__, on-line, 28 October 2022.

+_Insecurity is everywhere”: A global precarious employment approach_. __CNAM: Bourdieu, Work and Inequalities conference__, Paris, 17 November 2022.